-$25,000 was released by the Minneapolis Foundation to the Folwell Neighborhood Association (FNA) to cover immediate housing needs such as direct deposits, application fees, and first month’s rent for former residents of the Drake Hotel who are experiencing displacement because of the fire on Dec.
-25, 2019.
+$25,000 was released by the Minneapolis Foundation to the Folwell Neighborhood Association (FNA) on Dec.
+31, 2019 to cover immediate housing needs such as direct deposits, application fees, and first month’s rent for former residents of the Drake Hotel.
+FNA committed to release all $25,000 for housing needs.
+No overhead costs or admin fees were removed from this fund.
+All time dedicated to these efforts have been volunteered.

-100% of all funds that are dedicated to Drake Hotel Residents that go through the FNA will be used to support residents.
-FNA will not take any funds from donations or grants to assist with organizing efforts or admin costs.
+The FNA is no longer collecting donations on behalf of the Drake residents.
+100% of funds dedicated to Drake Hotel Residents that went through the FNA have been or will be used to support residents.
+FNA has not and will not take any funds from donations or grants to assist with organizing efforts or admin costs.

 Here is a message from the City of Minneapolis for snow emergencies.
 Read through to the bottom to find out more ways to stay informed.